 This proposal will require programming in UNetSM.
 UNOS IT provides cost estimates for each proposal that will require programming to implement.
-The estimates can be small (108-419 hours), medium (420-749 hours), large (750-1,649 hours), very large (1,650-3,999 hours), or enterprise (4,000-8,000 hours).
-This proposal is estimated to be very large project due to changes required in both the WaitlistSM and DonorNet applications.
+IT Implementation effort to modify waitlist and allocation is substantial.
+If this proposal and the Dual Kidneys proposal are approved, IT would implement these together over approximately 6,510 hours.
+If this proposal was implemented as a single effort, IT hours would be less, at just under 3,600 hours (very large).
+Architecture work to separate kidney allocation logic from other organs is estimated at 2,200 hours, in addition to IT hours estimated.
+Architecture work assumes the en bloc and dual kidneys proposals are executing together.

 In Waitlist, an additional data field will be added for transplant programs to opt-in to accept en bloc kidneys on an individual candidate level (both kidney alone and isolated kidney of a kidney-pancreas registration) and be able to manage via listing defaults and Waitlist update utility.
 Changes to the DonorNet application will include a new prompt for OPOs to designate that kidneys will be allocated en bloc.
 The kidney allocation system will be modified to enable OPOs to allocate for en bloc kidneys.
+Changes to the allocation will result in both an en bloc match run and single kidney (in case of split kidneys) match run available at the same time.
 Changes to both applications will involve thorough testing as well as additional quality monitoring.